-Activates Unsolicited Response Codes (URCs) for circuit- and packet-switched network statuses.
-Basically, this tells the modem to respond when the network status changes, without having to check connectivity using AT+CREG? / AT+CGREG? / AT+CEREG?
+Activates Unsolicited Response Codes (URCs) for the packet-switched network status.
+Basically, this tells the modem to respond when the network status changes, without having to check connectivity using AT+CGREG? / AT+CEREG?

 Defines the PDP context (this step could come prior to AT+COPS=0).